JuliaDiff/BlueStyle/julia/style-guide.md

 When types or methods have lots of parameters it may not be feasible to write a concise docstring.
 In these cases it is recommended you use the templates below.
 Note if a section doesn't apply or is overly verbose (for example "Throws" if your function doesn't throw an exception) it can be excluded.
+It is recommended that you have a blank line between the headings and the content when the content is of sufficient length.
+Try to be consistent within a docstring whether you use this additional whitespace.
+Note that the additional space is only for reading raw markdown and does not effect the rendered version.

 Type Template (should be skipped if is redundant with the constructor(s) docstring):